Compliance

 Cookie consent, seemingly a minor part of business, is actually super important in business.

-Ensuring that businesses obtain valid and legal consent is legal.
+You must ensure that you obtain valid and legal consent from the user.
 But how can a business navigate these waters without faltering?
 Here are some of Captain Compliance’s top tips:

 Understand the Jurisdictional Requirements

-Before implementing any cookie consent mechanism, businesses should familiarize themselves with the data protection laws of the jurisdiction they operate in.
+Before implementing any cookie consent mechanism, businesses should familiarize themselves with the data protection laws of their jurisdiction.

 Offer Genuine Choice